pombredanne/obs/licensing/README.md

 Users of your package may ask, "If I use to build an application using 'XYZ' that otherwise consists of a single source file, what software licenses am I bound by when I ship the resulting application?"

-This page collects what we know about how to answer that question and how we generated the above report.
+This page collects what we know about how to answer that question and how we generate licensing reports.
 For deep background, see the Theory and References sections below.

 ### The Central Dogma